tenbucker4/tenbucker4/README.md

 - Hi, I’m Ben!
-I’m a chemist by education, but I'm making the change to software development!
+I’m a self-taught frontend developer.

 <!---
 tenbucker4/tenbucker4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.